Earth Notes: On the HTC-1 Desktop Humidity and Temperature Meter: Review

 - This desktop humidity and temperature meter works well.
 It can be read across a room.
 It is good value for money.

 - Rating: out of 5

-As we have improved the air-tightness of our house to reduce we have had a problem in winter with rising humidity and humidity and it's not just an effciency issue; local councillors confirm to me that often when they get complaints about 'damp' it's often condensation from poor ventilation.
+We improved the air-tightness of our house to save energy.
+But then we had a problem in winter with humidity.
+Local councillors tell me that when they get complaints about 'damp' it's often condensation from poor ventilation.
 Homes that are cheaper to heat need new routines.
 And new tools to help us run them.

-Building regulations are quite clear that heating energy efficiency must be good and ventilation must be improved and controlled to keep air 'fresh' which includes keeping down levels of CO2 (above 1000ppm is poor) and relative humidity (above 70%RH invites mould and mites to proliferate).
+Building regulations are clear that heating energy efficiency must be good.
+And ventilation must be improved to keep air 'fresh'.
+That includes keeping relative humidity down.
+(Above 70% invites mould and mites to grow.)

-The MHRV (Mechanical Heat-Recovery Ventilation) in our bathroom both increases continuous ventilation while retaining heat, but it also has a humidity sensor and goes into boost most when humidity is very high, generally while during/after a shower or bath.
-So I have one device to help crudely manage humidity, but it is not enough.
+The MHRV (Mechanical Heat-Recovery Ventilation) in our bathroom increases ventilation while retaining heat.
+It has a humidity sensor.
+The fan automatically goes into boost mode when humidity is high.
+This happens during a shower or bath.
+So I have one device to help crudely manage humidity.
+It is not enough on its own.

-My only humidity sensor with a readout was a piece of test equipment, Maplin N09AQ 4-in-1 Multi-Function Environment Meter, relatively expensive at ~£70 and not a continuous display.
-Also humidity sensors seem to work best if allowed to 'settle' for as much as an hour, so making simultaneous measurements at different points around the house at the same time is difficult with one meter!
+My only humidity sensor with a readout was a piece of test equipment, a Maplin N09AQ 4-in-1 Multi-Function Environment Meter.
+It was expensive at ~£70.
+It does not have a continuous display.
+Also, humidity sensors seem to work best if allowed to 'settle' for as much as an hour.
+Making measurements all around the house at the same time is difficult with one meter!

-These cheap-n-cheerful Neewer HTC-1 is amazing value at about £4.
-(Spotted on Amazon by my friend Martin F.) The HTC-1 gives readings within 1°C and 1%RH of my test meter, easy enough for even my children to read, big enough to see across the room.
-At that price having a couple to leave in strategic places (eg kitchen and the living room or a bedroom) is fine.
+The cheap-n-cheerful Neewer HTC-1 is amazing value at about £4.
+(Spotted on Amazon by my friend Martin F.) The HTC-1 gives readings within 1°C and 1%RH of my test meter.
+It is easy for even my small children to read.
+It is big enough to read from across the room.
+At that price, having a couple left in important places is fine.
+(The kitchen, and the living room or a bedroom.)

-(As of 2017/07/26 both meters are still working, though on one the plastic clip to prop the device up on a horizontal surface broke some time ago.)
+(As of 2018/03/24 both meters are still in use.
+On one, the plastic clip to prop the device up on a flat surface broke some time ago.)

 IMO: The most important things to do to ensure reasonable humidity and fresh air in a house: